These Putin Pals Were Mysteriously Spared From U.S. Sanctions

 The complaint was far-fetched.
 It would have been virtually impossible to fabricate the four months of DNS lookups between the Trump server and Alfa-Bank.
 Also, the bank itself had always claimed that the communications resulted from an automated email-based campaign to market Trump properties to Alfa-Bank employees.

-But the lawsuits not only forced dozens of scientists and policy advisors to hire lawyers; they also bolstered John Durham’s investigation into possible malfeasance by government investigators of Trump-Russia election collusion.
+But the lawsuits not only forced dozens of scientists and policy advisers to hire lawyers; they also bolstered John Durham’s investigation into possible malfeasance by government investigators of Trump-Russia election collusion.

 Durham was able, for example, to use an indictment of Michael Sussman, the lawyer who told the FBI about the server links, to discredit the suspicions computer scientists raised about the odd internet data.
 During a hearing related to Sussman’s indictment, the D.C. court judge observed that Durham’s statements and Alfa-Bank’s allegations were “almost written by the same people in the same way.”